 Monticello is a somewhat small city located in the state of Arkansas.
 With a population of 9,820 people and four constituent neighborhoods, Monticello is the 41st largest community in Arkansas.

-Monticello is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monticello is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monticello is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Monticello who work in teaching (15.23%), office and administrative support (8.94%), and management occupations (8.76%).
+There are especially a lot of people living in Monticello who work in teaching (17.38%), sales jobs (9.05%), and office and administrative support (8.74%).

-Monticello is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Monticello enrolled in college, Monticello has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Monticello is a college town.
+There are a lot of students in Monticello attending college, and as a result Monticello provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Monticello in 2010 was $14,438, which is low income relative to Arkansas and the nation.
-This equates to an annual income of $57,752 for a family of four.
-Monticello also has one of the higher rates of people living in poverty in the nation, with 40.62% of its population below the federal poverty line.
+The per capita income in Monticello in 2010 was $14,839, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $59,356 for a family of four.
+Monticello also has one of the higher rates of people living in poverty in the nation, with 39.21% of its population below the federal poverty line.

 Monticello is an extremely ethnically-diverse city.
 The people who call Monticello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monticello residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Monticello include Irish, German, French , and Scots-Irish.
+Important ancestries of people in Monticello include German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Monticello is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.